scottcoggin/kickstart.nvim/README.md

-# 🧠 Neovim Configuration
+# Neovim Configuration

-This is a modular Neovim configuration based on **Kickstart.nvim** and managed with **lazy.nvim**.
+This is a modular Neovim configuration based on Kickstart.nvim and managed with lazy.nvim.
 It includes tailored support for Python, Terraform, LaTeX, Git workflows, and modern developer tools.

 ---

-## 🚀 Features
+## Features

 - Modular plugin configuration via `lua/custom/plugins/`
 - LSP, autocompletion, formatting, Git, Treesitter, and more